Astha-Bhushan/Spring_Batch/README.md

   There are two types of steps :
 •	Tasklet Step
 •	Chunk oriented Step

 Chunk means how many records at a time we want to process in a step from the available data.
 Chunk oriented steps  have three steps :
 ItemReader -> ItemProcessor(optional) -> ItemWriter

-o	Item reader reads data into a Spring Batch application from a particular source o	An Item processor is a class which contains the processing code which processes the data read into the spring batch.
-If the application reads "n" records, then the code in the processor will be executed on each record. o	an Item writer writes data from the Spring Batch application to a particular destination.
+o	Item reader reads data into a Spring Batch application from a particular source.

+o	An Item processor is a class which contains the processing code which processes the data read into the spring batch.
+If the application reads "n" records, then the code in the processor will be executed on each record.

+o	An Item writer writes data from the Spring Batch application to a particular destination.

 ## Different Types Of ItemReaders